folkforms/docker-tasks/README.md

 ## Options

-`yarn docker help` - Prints some help text.
+`yarn docker help` - Prints help text.

 `yarn docker genconfig` - Generates a configuration file for you to edit with your project details.